jsebastiane/miner_app/README.md

 # Technology Used

-This app was written 100% in Kotlin
+This app was written 100% in Kotlin.<br/>
-It was originally developed with Views but was updated to Jetpack Compose in the latest version It makes use of the following:
+It was originally developed with Views but was updated to Jetpack Compose in the latest version.
+It makes use of the following:

 -> Jetpack Compose<br />